adbjo/mattermost-webapp/report.md

 Kasper: 6 hours

 Mainly worked on manage_auto_responder file and manage_auto_responder.test file.
 Had to change proptypes to Props in manage_auto_responder file and move them outside of the function and update some parameters.
 There was some issue with some of the props and I had to get in touch with the developers whom gave me premission to add the props in autosize_textarea.
-Gabriel pair-programmed with me on manage_auto_responder.
+Gabrial pair-programmed with me on manage_auto_responder.

-Robin: 4.5 hours
+Johan: 11 hours

-My assigned work was on index and desktop_notification_settings, but as Gabriel it took some time to understand typescript and the changes themselves were not that large.
-I did some pair-programming with Adam during the remaining time.
+Had `user_settings_notifications.tsx` as main file to migrate.
+This was the primary file in the folder and therefor had quite a lot of connections, internally to other components in the folder as well as externally through props from parent components.
+To get all the prop and state types correct I had to do a lot of research into neighboring components as well as into the redux files.
+This led me to the `UserProfile` interface and the `utils/constants.jsx` files.
+The latter had to be converted into typescript to gain type benefits to `user_settings_notifications.tsx`.
+This further led down to finding a few bugs as well as a few questions regarding these external resources.

 8. running code?